welikepie/isItHanukkah/README.md

 End point: /api/isSundown/index.php

 	Functions;
-		isSundown()
+		isSundown()  -  /api/isSundown/index.php
-		isSundown(float lat, float lon)
+		isSundown(float lat, float lon)  -  /api/isSundown/index.php?lat=31&lon=32

-Overloaded endpoint.
-In its instance of taking no arguments, it returns an object specifying whether the sun has set in London, England.
+- In its instance of taking no arguments, it returns an object specifying whether the sun has set in London, England.
-In its instance of taking no arguments, it returns an object specifying whether the sun has set at the provided latitude and longitude.
+- In its instance of taking no arguments, it returns an object specifying whether the sun has set at the provided latitude and longitude.

 Returned Object has three attributes; one to denote each type of sunset.
 These each have a boolean flag attached to them to check if that type of sunset has happened yet.